Nima-Khodabandelou/Notes/README.md

 		shallow copy:

-		// Getter function for mutable objects
-			public HashMap<String, String> getterForMutableObjects() {
+			public HashMap<String, String> getterForMutableObjects()
+			{
-				return testMap;
+				return hashMap;
 			}
 			public DeepOrShallowCopy(int i, String n,
-			HashMap<String,String> hMap){
+			HashMap<String,String> hMap)
+			{
 				System.out.println("Performing Shallow
 				 Copy for Object initialization");

 				this.id=i;
 				this.name=n;
-				this.testMap=hMap;
+				this.hashMap=hashMap;
 			}
 ##
+- static

-- static methods/variables -> shared among all the objects of the class.
+ static methods/variables -> shared among all the objects of the class.

-##
+ static variables

-- static variables stored in class area, do not need to create the object to access such variables.
+  stored in class area, do not need to create the object to access such variables.

+  gets memory only once in the class area at the time of class loading.

+  makes your program more memory efficient.

+  belongs to the class rather than the object

+ static method

+  can't use non-static data member

+  can't call non-static method directly

+ Static block

+  to initialize the static data member.

+  executed before the main method at the time of classloading.
 ##
 - packages